ispeakcomputer/busbuddy_webapp/README.md

 ### Sqlite is enabled in models.py to allow testing of the app.
 Uncomment the Postgres SQLAlchemy ORM connection strings when ready for a production enviroment.

-1. Download the content of the repo
+1. Navigate into the busbuddy_webapp directory
-2. Install Virtualenv
+2. Install pip and virtualenv with "sudo apt-get install pip virtualenv"
-3. Activate Virtualenv to install enviroment in.
-See Virtualenv Docs for information
+3. Set up your virtualenv directory and activate it.
+See virtualenv documentation.
-4. Run "$ pip install -r requirements.txt" to install everything needed to run the app
+4. run "pip install -r requirements.txt" to install the needed packages.
-5. Make sure RabbitMQ is running "$sudo service rabbitmq-server restart"
+5. run "chmod +x start_service.sh stop_service to run start and stop script locally
-6. Start Celery workers.
-I use "$celery -A __init__.celery worker -l info".
-I would suggest you find which way workers best suit your needs
+6. run ./start_service.sh to start app.
+Wait for the app to come up and load database.
-7. Start Gunicorn with "$ gunicorn __init__:app"
+7. run ./stop_service.sh to stop the messaging queue, celery and gunicorn completely.